NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Blight Breath.md

 * * *

 This foul-smelling bottle contains compressed, noxious fumes.
 After you inhale the odious gases of the _blight breath_, you gain resistance 10 to poison for as long as you hold your breath.
 You can exhale the _blight breath_ as a single action.
-The resulting spray of noxious fumes deals 10d6 poison damage to each creature in a 15-foot cone, with a DC 29 Reflex check save
+The resulting spray of noxious fumes deals 10d6 poison damage to each creature in a @Template\[cone|distance:15\], with a DC 29 Reflex check save

 [[Equipment Effects/Effect_ Blight Breath|Effect: Blight Breath]]